utiasSTARS/GraphIK/README.md

 GraphIK's interface between robot models and IK solvers is the abstract [`ProblemGraph`](https://github.com/utiasSTARS/graphIK/blob/main/graphik/graphs/graph_base.py) class.
 For the LWA4P, we'll use `ProblemGraphRevolute`, a subclass of `ProblemGraph` that can represent 3D robots with revolute joints.

 ### 2. Instantiate a ProblemGraph Object with Obstacles
-If you are considering an environment with spherical obstacles, you can include constraints that prevent collisions with them.
+If you are considering an environment with spherical obstacles, you can include constraints that prevent collisions.
 In this example, we will use a set of spheres that approximate a table:
 ```
 from graphik.utils.utils import table_environment
 obstacles = table_environment()